 As you can see, there is a lot to like about this house.
 There is work to do, but no heavy-duty renovations are needed.
-Overall, once you factor in the garage and the shed, we probably have as much square footage as we had in the money pit, so we aren’t really downsizing much at all.
-Packing and unpacking boxes of stuff is giving us an opportunity to see exactly what we have so we can at least downsize our possessions.
+I’m looking forward to unpacking our boxes of stuff.
+That will give us the opportunity to see exactly what we have so we can downsize our possessions.

-Best of all, from my perspective, we have gone from two thirds of an acre down to a more modest 50×120 lot size.
+Best part of this move, from my (lazy) perspective is that we have gone from two thirds of an acre down to a more modest 50×120 lot size.
 Lawn cutting in the summer will be a breeze.